alerika2018/rentalBikes/README.md

 ### Bike Stores

-- This page will be full of cards showinf basic information of each store.
+- This page will be full of cards to show basic information of each store.
 - Each card contains:
   - Icon to go to the store details page to visualize full data.
   - Store name and address along with a link to the store website.
   - Red trash can icon to delete store.
 - On the upper right corner, there is a circle button with a + sign (in mobile view) or a text "New Store" (in desktop view).
 This button will show a canvas component where the user can enter the information of the store.
+- On the upper left side, there is an input field to search stores by name.
 - The form to enter the store information is made up of two parts, the first part is to enter information about the store such as the name, description, website url and the hours of operation.The second part is used to enter the information of the types of bicycles that can be rented, as a maximum, the user can enter 5.

 ### Store Detail